-We’re dedicated to connecting all care to achieve a world without fear of cancer.
-And we will achieve that goal through Intelligent Cancer Care.
+We’re dedicated to connecting all care to realise a world without fear of cancer.
+And we’ll achieve that goal through Intelligent Cancer Care.
 We’re resolutely facing today’s unique challenges by connecting us all through more personalised treatment, more data-driven decision-making, more direct access to care, and a new, more unifying, smarter standard of oncology.

 Our approach to Intelligent Cancer Care

 No cancer patient is the same.
 So, no treatment should be either.

 With Intelligent Cancer Care, we’re forging a new, smarter path to personalised cancer treatment—enabling cross-functional collaboration between care teams and helping deliver a level of personally-tailored care that follows each patient along their entire cancer journey.